Login and Registration Forms in CodeIgniter 3 and MySQL

 So, these were our controller methods, now let's see the Model methods in next step.

-Customer Model has two methods, one for signup and other for login.
-For signup, model method name is signup().
-This method takes the input data in an array and uses $db->insert() method to insert row in customer table.
-For login you have seen, check_user() method is used.
+The Customer Model has two methods, one for signup and the other for login.
+For signup, the model method name is signup().
+This method takes the input data in an array and uses $db->insert() method to insert a row in the customer table.
+For login, you have seen, check_user() method is used.
 So now let's see the code for these methods in the model:

 Model Method signup()